 - It is to be ensured by the BIS that the appropriate work is being done so that productivity is increased.

-- Efforts must be made by the BIS in the direction of intensified training.
-The training is required in various fields with a special focus on the norms related to standardization and the aspects of the BIS india certification.
-Field of the testing must be given due attention.
+- The BIS must make efforts in the direction of intensified training.
+The training is required in various fields with a particular focus on the norms related to standardization and the aspects of the BIS india certification.
+The field of testing must be given due attention.

-- The implementation of the schemes must be overseen by BIS from time to time.
+- BIS must oversee the implementation of the schemes from time to time.

-- It should be noted that with regards to the working of the BIS, there has to be introduction of the IT tools that would enhance the overall processing.
+- It should be noted that with regard to the working of the BIS, IT tools must be introduced to enhance the overall processing.